voloko/uki/docs/core/function.markdown

 ### fun.bindOnce(fn, context)

 Special version of `fun.bind`.
 Guarantied to provide the same result for the same fn and context pair provided.
 Cannot bind arguments.
+If `fn` is already bound will just return `fn`.

 Useful for event handlers: